Shivter14/Shivter14/GetInputDoc.md

 ## Keyboard input
 Of course, what would be user input without keypresses?

-We can get key input by parsing the `keysPressed` variable which contains keycodes of keys that are currently *held*.
+We can get key input by parsing the `keysPressed` variable which contains keycodes of keys that are currently *held*, surrounded & seperated by dashes (`-`).
 Keep that in mind.

+Examples:
+- When ESC is held: `-27-`
+- When A is held: `-65-`
+- When SHIFT + A is held: `-16-65-`
 ```bat
 @echo off & setlocal enableDelayedExpansion
 if exist getInput64.dll rundll32.exe "getInput64.dll",inject